YongoDavid/Demo-repo/README.md

 i think i mightt be getting ahead of myself , do i need to go back to javascript and not abandon it for this Hackathon , there will always be others

 javascript just getting crazy each time

+I have taken a few days to really practice and learn javascript well and is has been amazing , just keep practicing and it will be easier.  also i just need to leave the hard part and come back later to it with a fresh mind and i will figure it out